loradar/loradar_tool/Version 3 (Kerlink Wirnet Station)/README.md

 Follow these steps to perform passive packet sniffing using Kerlink Wirnet Station

-1)Connect Kerlink Wirnet Station to ethernet interface of Raspberry Pi 2)Open chromium browser from Raspberry Pi
+1)Connect Kerlink Wirnet Station to ethernet interface of Raspberry Pi.
+2)Open chromium browser from Raspberry Pi.
-3)Go to the IP address of Kerlink gateway
+3)Go to the IP address of Kerlink gateway.
-	If you are using a static IP address, it should be 192.168.13.151 4)Login to the gateway using your username and password 5)Run “Downloader.py” to collect log data from Kerlink gateway without closing the chromium browser 6)Copy “LogReader.py” to downloads folder and run
+	If you are using a static IP address, it should be 192.168.13.151 4)Login to the gateway using your username and password.
+5)Run “Downloader.py” to collect log data from Kerlink gateway without closing the chromium browser.
+6)Copy “LogReader.py” to downloads folder and run.
-7)A new file called “Packets.cvs” will be created with sniffed packets
+7)A new file called “Packets.cvs” will be created with sniffed packets.

 If you are having difficulties in step 3, please follow these steps to connect to Kerlink Wirnet Station